Home

 • "But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvellous light:"

 This is the continual Covenanted relationship of God illustrated in Biblical Theology.
-As was illustrated with Old Covenant Israel, this is reiterated in the New Covenant scriptures.
-In the covenants we see a spiritual picture of the doctrines of works versus Grace.
-The reason that the Elect can never be blotted out of the Book of Life, is because they are not there of their own merit (or continuing merit), or their own free will.
+As was illustrated with Old Covenant Israel, this is reiterated to God's people in the New Testament dispensation.
+In the Covenants we see a spiritual portrait of the doctrines of works versus grace.
+The reason that the elect can never be blotted out of the Book of Life, is because they are not there of their own merit (or by continuing merit) or their own free will.
 They are there by the finished work of Christ, which is why they were written from the foundation of the world.
-How then could they logically or biblically be blotted out if God put them there from eternity, except the Lord not be omniscient?
+How then could they logically or positionally be blotted out if God put them there from eternity, except the Lord were not omniscient?
 The fact is, our Lord is "both" the author and finisher of our faith.
-Thus we cannot rationally fall, because we were chosen in Christ long ago to conform to His image.
+Thus we cannot rationally fall, because we were selected long ago to conform to His image.

 Ephesians 1:4-5